-An asset is classified as current under one of the following criteria, and all other assets are classified as non-current:
+The Group classifies the asset as current under one of the following criteria, and all other assets are classified as non current.

-- A. It is expected to be realized, or intended to be sold or consumed, in the normal operating cycle; - B. It is held primarily for the purpose of trading; - C. It is expected to be realized within twelve months after the reporting period; or - D. The asset is cash or cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- A. It expects to realize the asset, or intends to sell or consume it, in its normal operating cycle; - B. It holds the asset primarily for the purpose of trading; - C. It expects to realize the asset within twelve months after the reporting period; or - D. The asset is cash or a cash equivalent (as defined in IAS 7) unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

-A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current:
+The Group classifies the liability as current under one of the following criteria, and all other liabilities are classified as non current.

-- A. It is expected to be settled in the normal operating cycle; - B. It is held primarily for the purpose of trading; - C. It is due to be settled within twelve months after the reporting period; or - D. The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification. - (6) Cash and cash equivalents
+- A. It expects to settle the liability in its normal operating cycle; - B. It holds the liability primarily for the purpose of trading;

+- C. The liability is due to be settled within twelve months after the reporting period; or - D. It does not have the right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period. - (6) Cash and cash equivalents